piepieninja/simpleTMRexample/README.md

 ![](https://github.com/piepieninja/simpleTMRexample/blob/master/img/animation.gif)

-to attempt to top degridation of the image, TMR must be performed
+to attempt to slow the degridation of the image, TMR can be performed.